a-b-street/abstreet/docs/design.md

 	- car stops for departing car (winds up following it)
 	- departing car waits for other car (winds up following it)
 	- a line of cars moving through a stop sign looks jittery right now. correct or not?
+	- following distances for cars of different lengths

 Unclear how to nicely let the test inspect stuff every tick.